 Steer Clear of the “Pay Yourself Scam” That’s Targeting Online Bank Accounts

 An old banking scam has a new look.
 And it’s making the rounds again.
 Recently Bank of America alerted its customers of the “Pay Yourself Scam,” where scammers use phony fraud alerts and trick their victims into giving them access to their online banking accounts.
-It’s a form of phishing attack, and according to Bank […] more…Great R packages for data import, wrangling, and visualization
+It’s a form of phishing attack, and according to Bank […] more…Burned out by bots: The rise of prompt fatigue in the workplace

 The table below shows my favorite go-to R packages for data import, wrangling, visualization and analysis — plus a few miscellaneous tasks tossed in.
 The package names in the table are clickable if you want more information.
 To find out more about a package once you’ve installed it, type help(package = "packagename") in your R […] more…Beware of Social Media Scams